ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 //	}
 ```

-You can also provide default values through the `default` option or method:
+You can provide default values through the `default` option or method:

 ```tsx
 // 🙌 Correctly typed!